plnchn/pdsnd_github/readme.txt

 No specific references to be quoted.
-Just used some google help and browsed slashdot or similar to find some commands.
+Just used some google help and browsed stackoverflow or similar to find some commands.